 |photo by A. Balet|

-Completed in 1901, the lavish Beaux-Arts mansion uptown was a showplace.
+Completed in 1901, her lavish new Beaux-Arts style mansion uptown was a showplace.
 With a rusticated limestone base, the first three floors bowed out creating a stone-balustraded balcony at the fourth floor.
 The architects chose ruddy-colored brick with carved limestone detailing for the middle three floors, capping it with a dramatic mansard roof with three elegant copper-clad dormers.

-Here Mary A. King lived with her five Irish servants for only a few years until her death.
+Here Mary lived with her five Irish servants for only a few years until her death in May 1905.
 Banker David Crawford Clark purchased the home on April 16, 1906.
 A member of the firm Clark, Dodge & Co., Clark and his wife were socially prominent and in 1911 commissioned Ogden Codman, Jr., to redesign the interiors.

 In the meantime, millionaire William Ellis Corey, the president of the United States Steel Corporation, was raising eyebrows.
 The year that the Clarks bought No. 991, the steel magnate became smitten with an actress, Mabelle Gilman.
 In a string of events that shocked New York society, Corey divorced his wife and openly courted the entertainer, finally marrying her in the Gotham Hotel on May 14, 1907.